Audit of the Canadian Shellfish Sanitation Program

 While a CSSP MOU and Manual of Operations exist, DFO CSSP lacks a national program framework, with standard operating procedures that are implemented nationally.
 The authorities under which DFO participates in the CSSP flow from the Fisheries Act and the Management of Contaminated Fisheries Regulations.
 The program responsibilities for each partner department are outlined in the interdepartmental MOU and operating procedures are described in the Manual of Operations.
 A detailed examination of each of DFO’s responsibilities identified within the MOU, including the related DFO operating procedures from the CSSP Manual of Operations, was conducted to provide assurance that the department is fulfilling its obligations as per the MOU.
 The audit also selected a sample of prohibition orders and conditional management plans from fiscal year 2015-16 for further examination.
 While our assessment found that DFO is fulfilling its responsibilities under the MOU, the audit also found opportunities for improvement.
 Our findings by MOU responsibility are summarized below:

-- opening and closing shellfish areas on the basis of :
+a. opening and closing shellfish areas on the basis of :

 - classification recommendations from ECCC, based on the sanitary and bacteriological water quality of the shellfish areas, and agreed to by the regional Shellfish Area Classification Committees; and

 - recommendations from CFIA on marine biotoxin levels, and microbiological and chemical levels in shellfish areas;